zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 Duration: 10 minutes

 The developers at Contoso Insurance have been working toward migrating their apps to the cloud.
 As such, most of the pieces are already in place to deploy the apps to Azure, as well as configure them to communicate with the new app services, such as Web API.
-Since the required services have already been provisioned in, what remains is applying application-level configuration settings, and then deploying any hosted apps and services from the Visual Studio starter project solution.
+Since the required services have already been provisioned, what remains is applying application-level configuration settings and then deploying any hosted apps and services from the Visual Studio starter project solution.
 In this task, you will apply application settings to the Web API using the Azure Portal.
-Once the application settings have been set, you will deploy the Web API from the Visual Studio.
+Once the application settings have been set, you will then deploy the Web API from the Visual Studio.

 ### Task 1: Add Application Settings to the API App